James Taylor: 1966–1969: Early career

 In July 1969, Taylor headlined a six-night stand at the Troubadour in Los Angeles.
 On July 20, he performed at the Newport Folk Festival as the last act and was cheered by thousands of fans who stayed in the rain to hear him.
-Shortly thereafter, he broke both hands and both feet in a motorcycle accident on Martha's Vineyard and was forced to stop playing for several months.
+His set at Newport was cut short after 15 minutes, when festival co-founder George Wein announced on stage that the Apollo 11 astronauts had landed on the moon.
+Shortly thereafter, Taylor broke both hands and both feet in a motorcycle accident on Martha's Vineyard and was forced to stop playing for several months.
 However, while recovering, he continued to write songs and in October 1969 signed a new deal with Warner Bros.
 Records.